ucsb-cs48-s20/project-idea-reviewer-nextjs/README.md

 cluster you create, not just the user and password.
 So please go through the setup instructions in detail to generate your own proper MongoDB Connection String.

+# Setup of initial admin user

+After setting up a MongoDB cluster and obtaining the MONGODB_URI, to set up an initial admin user, follow the instructions in [/docs/mongo-setup.md](./docs/mongo-setup.md).